houseofmackee/BrightcovePY/README.md

 All the other scripts are simple examples of how to use the mackee.py module to simplify some common tasks, such as find all Legacy Delivery videos, find all 360/VR videos, etc etc.

+# Command line options

+All scripts using mackee.py as a shell have the following command line options available by default:
+**-i** name and path of the account info JSON file to use, e.g. -i c:/custom_config.json **-v** video ID of a single video to be processed, e.g. -v 123456789001 **-q** CMS API search query to filter videos to be processed.
+Please make sure you put it in quotes, e.g. -q "+state:INACTIVE +name:video"

 # Support

 These tools are not created, maintained or supported by Brightcove.
 Do not reach out to their support team as they will not be able to help you.
 Instead, post your query or bug report in the Issues section.